Iran–Pakistan gas pipeline

-The Iran–Pakistan gas pipeline, also known as the Peace pipeline, or IP Gas, is an under-construction 2775 km pipeline to deliver natural gas from Iran to Pakistan.
+The Iran–Pakistan gas pipeline, also known as the Peace Pipeline, or IP Gas, is an under-construction 2775 km pipeline to deliver natural gas from Iran to Pakistan.

+Although construction of the pipeline began in 2011, the Pakistani government did not officially approve its work until 2024.

 History

 Inception

 The idea was conceived by a young Pakistani civil engineer Malik Aftab Ahmed Khan (Sitara e Jurat), a graduate of NED University, in mid-1950, when an article of his was published by the Military College of Engineering, Risalpur, Pakistan.
 The article Persian Pipeline also mentioned the method for its protection along the hostile territory by establishing mini battalion-size cantonments along its proposed route through Balochistan/Sindh.
 The project was conceptualized in 1989 by Rajendra K. Pachauri in partnership with Ali Shams Ardekani and Sarwar Shar, former Deputy Foreign Minister of Iran.
 Pachauri proposed the plan to both Iranian and Indian governments.
 The government of Iran responded positively to the proposal.
-At the 2012 annual conference of the International Association of Energy Economics, Ardekani backed Pachauri's proposal.
+At the 2010 annual conference of the International Association of Energy Economics, Ardekani backed Pachauri's proposal.